Faculty and Staff

 Dr. Robert A. Simons

-Professor, Real Estate and Urban Planning and Development, Economics and Urban Studies
+Professor, Real Estate and Urban Planning and Development, Economics and Urban Studies, and Chair, Department of Urban Studies

 Dr. Simons researches and teaches courses on real estate market analysis.
 Dr. Simons has provided expert testimony on the economic effects of environmental contamination and resource extraction, including natural gas development and transport, on property values and infrastructure.